Become a Teacher Undergraduate Teacher Licensure in Colorado

 Choose Your Content Area

-Below are the approved content areas for licensure, each linked to its curriculum in the CSU Catalog, and organized according to which ages/grades are covered by the teaching license.
+Below are the approved content areas for undergraduate teacher licensure, each linked to its curriculum in the CSU Catalog, and organized according to which ages/grades are covered by the teaching license.

 Early Childhood Education